mhavey/marklogic/uml2es/examples/movies/README.md

 Here are the steps to setup.

+### Setup DB
-1. Setup new DB.
+Setup new DB.
 Will use basic DB config with no indexes.
 Will bring in XMI2ES transform to our modules.

+Run the following:

 gradle -PenvironmentName=local -i clearGenerated useInitialDBConfig includeXMI2ESTransform mlDeploy